nyeholt/silverstripe-webservices/README.md

 	(type)/(service)/(method)?(paramName)=(value)&token=(token)[&SecurityID=(securityID)]

 * type: either jsonservice or webservice, indicates the desired output format
-* service: the name of a service class (see below)
+* service: the name of a service class (see below).
+It expects the service to end in the string 'Service' - in fact, that will be automatically appended to the name passed through here.
 * method: the name of the method to call on the service
 * paramName/value: key/value pairs representing parameters.
 The paramName MUST
   match the name of the parameter in the method declaration.